MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-multi-geo.md

 # Multi-Geo support for Power BI Embedded (Preview)

-Based on the same feature set and limitations that Power BI Premium supports using Multi-Geo (Preview), now customers using **Power BI Embedded** can set up an **A capacity** using **Multi-Geo** capabilities.
-[Learn more about Multi-Geo capabilities and supported regions](../service-admin-premium-Multi-Geo.md).
+**Multi-Geo support for Power BI Embedded (Preview)** means that ISVs and organizations that build applications using Power BI Embedded to embed analytics into their apps can now deploy their data in different regions around the world.

-**Multi-Geo support for Power BI Embedded (Preview)** means that ISVs and organizations that build applications using Power BI Embedded to embed analytics into their apps, can now deploy their data in different regions around the world.
+ This means that customers using **Power BI Embedded** can set up an **A capacity** using **Multi-Geo** options, based on the same features and limitations that [Power BI Premium supports using Multi-Geo](../service-admin-premium-Multi-Geo.md).

 ## Creating new Power BI Embedded Capacity resource with Multi-Geo

 In the **Create resource** screen, you need to choose the location of your capacity.
-Until now, it was limited only to the location of your Azure tenant, so only a single location was available.
+Until now, it was limited only to the location of your Power BI tenant, so only a single location was available.
 With Multi-Geo, you can choose between different regions to deploy your capacity.

 ![Power BI Embedded Multi-Geo setup](media/embedded-multi-geo/pbie-multi-geo-setup.png)